All guides

 Mapping features to jobs

-- Create a matrix that maps proposed features to specific jobs and desired outcomes.
-This ensures that features stay focused and related to customers’ most important jobs and desired outcomes.
+• Create a matrix and job map to visualize how proposed ideas relate to certain jobs and desired outcomes.
+This process ensures that features stay focused and related to users' most important jobs and outcomes.

 Run a cost-benefit/ impact-effort analysis

-- Prioritize features that offer high value to customers with a reasonable development effort, ensuring efficient resource allocation.
+• Prioritize features that offer high value to customers with a reasonable development effort.

 User feedback and iteration